concur/developer.concur.com/api-guides/expense/create-a-user.markdown

 #### Appendix:	How to Provision a Base User Record

-See attached document for the APIs to use and the steps to take in your app to successfully post a base user record.
+For the APIs to use and the steps to take in your app to successfully post a base user record, see this [page](/api-guides/expense/how-to-provision-a-basic-user-record-into-Concur.html).

 #### Reminder: